vishalbakshi/portfolio-llm/README.md

 Here is the text:
 ```

 3. Start asking questions!
 For example: "What kind of role is he best fit for?
-List out some role names and fit."
+List out some role names and fit." or "Tell me about his work experience."

 ## For a Deeper Dive